-Digital Learning Environment
+Implementing a Digital Learning Environment (DLE)

 In April 2013, the Greenwich Public Schools launched a three-year, three-phase Digital Learning Environment (DLE) initiative to advance the transformation of teaching and learning and to accelerate the academic achievement and personal well being of all students.
 The DLE is designed to provide teachers with the resources necessary to both innovate and differentiate instruction according to the needs of each student and for students to personalize their own learning, making choices about how they learn and present their new knowledge.

 In Phase I, the DLE served as a catalyst for embracing the Connecticut Core standards and other District initiatives and began to prepare students to be successful on the Standards Based Assessment (SBA), which requires the use of a digital device beginning with a field test of the assessment in Spring 2014.
 In August 2013, a project manager was contracted to implement the plan and a Director of Digital Learning and Technology was hired to oversee digital and learning information, and technology systems.
 The implementation of the DLE in this first stage also included professional learning for teachers and the deployment of personal devices to teachers and students in the Phase I schools, Hamilton Avenue and Riverside.